cburns21/deadpool-front/README.md

 # deadpool-front

 PROBLEM STATEMENT
-  - One of the most widely anticipated final series season, Game of Thrones season 8, is upon us
-  - We all want to know, who will take the iron throne?
-Who will defeat the white walker king, if anyone
-  - Fantasy leagues are very popular, so create a team and compete against your friends
+   One of the most widely anticipated final series season, Game of Thrones season 8, is upon us.
+We all want to know, who will take the iron throne?
+Who will defeat the white walker king, if anyone?
+Fantasy leagues are very popular, so create a team and compete against your friends

 RULES OF THE DEADPOOL
   - Predict if a character is dead or alive by the season finale (3 points if correct)